 So you’re considering purchasing a property, possibly your first?
-But you’re not sure if you’d be better off continuing to rent, and you’re not sure how to find out which option is best for you.
+But you’re not sure if you’d be better off continuing to pay your monthly rent, and you’re not sure how to find out which option is best for you.
 In the end, the solution is determined by a number of variables, which are outlined below.
 Read on to know more about owning vs. renting an affordable house and lot.

 The inclination generally leans toward ownership of the two possibilities.
 We are constantly told that owning a house is the key to happiness and the fulfillment of most, if not all, of our aspirations.
 In theory, owning a house isn’t always preferable than renting, nor is renting necessarily easier.
 It’s a subject that necessitates making a decision, weighing the benefits and drawbacks of each option, and determining which is best for you.

 There are compelling reasons to buy a home in retirement, but there are equally compelling ones to rent.
 If you don’t have to pay for upkeep and repairs, the latter may be less expensive.
 However, if you don’t have to worry about your landlord raising your rent, ownership might be less stressful.

 Housing expenditures will be one of your primary monthly expenses in retirement, regardless of which path you take.
 There are some things to think about while deciding whether to rent or purchase a house.

 Factors when deciding on renting vs. owning affordable house an lot:

 The first step in choosing your home destiny is to determine how much money you can spend comfortably.
 First, figure out how much money you make each month from all of your side hustles and tax deductions.
 Then subtract what you spent on necessities such as food, transportation, and some emergency funds.
 The rest is up to you to utilize as you see fit for your living spaces.
 A reasonable rule of thumb, according to Bill Engel, a certified financial adviser, is to keep overall housing expenditures, whether renting or owning, at approximately 28-30 percent of your gross monthly income.